 Subdivision 3.7d Additional Forms of Peer Review for Tenured Faculty

-The university acknowledges that additional forms of peer review are available for all tenured faculty and for probationary faculty when deemed appropriate by the department as specified in the Departmental Standards and Criteria Document.
+The university acknowledges that additional forms of peer review of a specific work, article, or project are available for all tenured faculty and for probationary faculty when deemed appropriate by the department as specified in the Departmental Standards and Criteria Document.
 When peer review by disciplinary experts is intrinsic to the process of disseminating scholarship or receiving substantial public recognition for scholarly achievement, the university accepts that peer review process as validating the appropriate quality and meaningful impact of the scholarship.
 Examples include but are not limited to receiving a major external grant that underwent peer review, editor-reviewed trade press, being invited by colleagues to present scholarship as an expert at a prestigious professional conference or performance/exhibit, or winning an award for achievement in scholarship from colleagues.
 Faculty members must document the peer-review process in their evaluation file, including external confirmation (e.g., copy of the peer-review process as printed on the organization’s website, reviewer comments, or a letter from the editor inviting a contribution to a book because of one’s expertise).

 Some high-quality and meaningful scholarship within the tenured faculty member’s discipline may not have a peer-review process intrinsic to its dissemination or recognition (see Section 4.5 Scholarship for Tenured Faculty).
 In order to recognize these additional forms of scholarship for the purposes of annual review, post-tenure review, or promotion, departments shall develop a peer-review process to assess that scholarship is making use of the faculty member’s disciplinary expertise, is of acceptable quality, and has a meaningful impact.
 Additionally, departments may choose to include integration or application scholarship for probationary faculty in their Departmental Standards and Criteria Documents (see Chapter Section 4.4 Scholarship/Creative Activity for Probationary Faculty).
 Such a process must be documented in the Professional Assessment Committee Procedures Document in writing and include all of the following elements: